Back to Logging guides

 In the message field, double quotes surround the log event, and many fields are escaped with backslashes.
 This is not valid JSON; the message field contents have been converted to a string.

-To parse the log event as valid JSON, open the Filebeat configuration file:
+To parse the log event as valid JSON, update the configuration file:

 filebeat.inputs: